Did you know that inflation rose by 0.5% in January of 2023?

 How Are Bonds Affected by Inflation Risk?

 When the rate of inflation increases, the value of future fixed-interest payments decreases in real terms.
-This is one of the reasons why bonds are sometimes less attractive to investors.
+This is one of the reasons why bonds are sometimes less attractive to seasoned professionals.

 For example, suppose you hold a bond that pays a fixed interest rate of 2% per year, and inflation rises to 3% per year.